 Rather than choosing objects that appeal to me personally, I try to steal or to borrow objects from the people that I’ve met or am working with for my installations.
 Here at Hayward Gallery, for example, I asked for items that were lying around the desks of the people that I was working with; things like waste paper bins or notice boards, as well as coffee cups or water bottles that had all been used in the process of making this and other exhibitions.
 The objects that you see in this installation mostly belong to Hayward Gallery.
 There are also two items of clothing that belong to me – that’s more or less it.

-“Learn the Rules Like a Pro, So You Can Break Them Like an Artist!” is at HENI Project Space from Thursday 25 October to Monday 24 December 2018.
+“Learn the Rules Like a Pro, So You Can Break Them Like an Artist!” exhibited at HENI Project Space from Thursday 25 October to Monday 24 December, 2018.

 Header image: Emmanuelle Lainé, “Learn the Rules Like a Pro, So You Can Break Them Like an Artist!”, 2018 (detail) © and courtesy Emmanuelle Lainé.
 Photo: Thierry Bal